COLTON MINE: Campaign launched by Lock the Gate

 The Colton mine has encountered stiff opposition from the group Aldershot and District Against Mining, who spent thousands on legal fees to fight the proposal.

-The petition can be signed here.
+The campaign can be viewed here.